bobek/bobek.cz/source/2021/written-standup.html.md

 category: work
 ---

-Written standup is a frequently overlooked tool for distributed teams.
-It lets people catch up easily if they missed a particular standup.
-It also produces a body of searchable and rich documents.
-In addition, it helps you see what you accomplished during the day and feel proud of yourself, which can be hard to do in knowledge jobs.
-It is best to treat written standup as your logbook.
-Filling it during the day removes the burden of remembering what you have done at the end of the day.
-As well as it allows for faster pickup by others.
+Written standup is a simple tool that can significantly improve how distributed teams work.
+It's just what it sounds like: instead of meeting to talk, team members write down what they're doing.
+This has several benefits.
+It creates a searchable record of what everyone's working on.
+It helps people catch up if they miss a day.
+And it gives you a sense of accomplishment, which can be hard to get in knowledge work.

+The best way to do the written standup is to treat it like a log.
+Update it throughout the day as you work.
+This makes it easier to remember what you did, and helps your teammates stay current.
+Written standup increases visibility into what everyone's doing.
+It improves accountability by making clear what each person should be working on.
+And it enhances communication by giving people a place to share updates and ask questions.

 Here are some of the benefits of written standup: